holder66/HamNN/README.md

 # hamnn

-A machine learning library for classification using a nearest neighbor algorithm based on Hamming distances.
+A machine learning (ML) library for classification using a nearest neighbor algorithm based on Hamming distances.

-There is an associated Command Line Interface app, vhamnn, which facilitates using the hamnn library.
+There is an associated Command Line Interface app, `vhamnn`, which facilitates using the hamnn library.

+You can use the library with your own datasets, or with a selection of publicly available datasets that are widely used for demonstrating and testing ML classifiers, in the `datasets` directory.
+These datasets are in [Orange file format](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/data.io.html) (see [Orange Data Mining](https://orangedatamining.com)), a useful way to specify information about feature types and relevance.
+The Command Line Interface (CLI) app, `vhamnn` (see below) provides a command `orange` to quickly review Orange file format.
 ## Description

 ### What it is